THariKiranReddy/project/README.md

 # project
 #Basic Calculator
-## developed basic calculator using html,css and in js by using even listeners and event handlers methods in dom.
+## developed basic calculator using html,css and in js by using event listeners and event handlers methods in dom.